 Oddly, this feature is supposed to speed up InDesign, but on some Mac systems it slows the program or even crashes it.
 Try turning it off, and see whether or not InDesign becomes more stable.

 Using the InCopy features to have externally-editable text requires InDesign to spend a lot of time checking the condition of the linked textfiles and updating the Assignments panel and the frame adornments of the textframes.
 It creates a lot of network activity which can slow down the document.
 If the story is editorially complete, consider removing the assignment to lighten the load.

 Smart Text Reflow

 Under Preferences > Type is a section called Smart Text Reflow.
 When you have a lot of text editing going on, this feature is constantly trying to figure out if you need more pages added and/or removed.
 If your page count is known and constant, consider turning this feature off.

 A document that has lots of cross-references within it triggers a lot of adjustments whenever the text changes or reflows.
 The more cross-references, the slower InDesign runs.
 There is really nothing to be done about this, except lighten the load on all the other things in this list!

-For more troubleshooting guidance, download InDesign CC 2018 troubleshooting how-to guide from the InDesign CC 2018 resources section of this website.
+For more troubleshooting guidance, download InDesign 2023 troubleshooting how-to guide from the InDesign 2023 resources section of this website.